ThomasLdev/bilemo_api/README.md

 <h3>UML diagrams</h3>

-To be found at the root of the depot in pdf format
+To be found in pdf at the project's root